 Welcome to Erasmus+ WEBS

-WEBS is a current best practice Erasmus exchange project between four bilingual schools from Spain, Germany, Poland and the Netherlands:
+WEBS is a current best practice Erasmus exchange project between the following seven bilingual schools:

 - I.E.S.
 Carmen y Severa Ochoa from Luarca, Spain

 - Zespół szkółogólnokształcących nr 1, im.
 Mikołaja Kopernikaw Katowicach, Polen

 - College Jacques Monod, http://www.clg-monod.ac-aix-marseille.fr/spip/

 In the almost two years we have been working on WEBS (2018/ 2020) we have learnt a lot about the participating schools and their countries, about the way bilingualism is tackled in Europe.
 Our students have made long-lasting friendships and improved their intercultural skills, as well as their second or foreign language skills and their ICT competences by writing 'old-fashioned' penpal letters, editing videos and designing posters, as well as participating to quizzes.
 Besides, the teachers have been sharing and exchanging teaching materials, thus enriching and easing our teaching job.